Families struggle with the damages created by alcohol or drug habits and the collateral impact of addiction.

 Trusted family advisors, including estate planning attorneys and financial advisors, find themselves working with families to protect the family finances and the well-being of their addicted family members.
 The fallout from addiction creates many secondary problems for families.
 Estate planning for a family grappling with addiction addresses many different issues, not just inheritance.

-For starters, deciding whether someone has a drug or alcohol problem is itself often a source of great discord and disagreement.
-Substance abuse issues often run in families, and across generations.
+For starters, deciding whether someone has a drug or alcohol problem is itself often a great impact of addiction due to the great discord and disagreement it ferments.
+Substance abuse issues usually run in families and across generations.
 The discord can be a huge impediment to putting planning in place.

 Creating a trust can help to protect assets and ensure that there is some degree of accountability in how the distributions are made.
 Incentive trusts, where a certain behavior or accomplishment markers are determined, can be used to encourage behaviors.

-Incentive trusts are part of a special area of estate planning.
+Incentive trusts are part of a particular area of estate planning.
 Therefore, it is necessary to work with an attorney who has experience with trusts and with incentive trusts.
-Ideally, the attorney who helps your family, will be one who is also familiar with the impact of addiction on families.
+Ideally, the attorney who helps your family, will be also familiar with the impact of addiction on families.

 Creating incentives for positive outcomes includes having consequences when the person fails to meet the terms of the trust.